gramineproject/graphene/Documentation/manpages/gsc.rst

 Docker Secrets are automatically pulled by Docker and the results are stored either in environment variables or mounted as files.
 GSC is currently unaware of such files and hence, cannot mark them trusted.
-Similar to trusted data, these files may be added to the application-specific manifest.
+Similar to trusted data, these files may be added to the manifest.

 Access to files in excluded paths
 ---------------------------------